menu

 People

 In addition, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
-But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Fairfield West neighborhood: a neighborhood in which more "urban sophisticates" live than 98.8% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
+But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Fairfield West neighborhood: a neighborhood in which more "urban sophisticates" live than 98.9% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and families with school-aged children.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for families with school-aged children and highly educated executives.

 Length of Commute

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Fairfield West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Fairfield West neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-22.0% of commuters here travel more than one hour just one-way to work.
+16.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.7% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.0% of all neighborhoods in America.

 Real Estate